isomerpages/ogp-isomer/_why-and-when-to-use-isomer/What are static websites.md

 The Isomer team regularly conducts Vulnerability Assessment Penetration Testing (VAPT) on the Isomer template.
 We ensure that only whitelisted scripts are able to run on your sites, which is managed by a central template and infrastructure that all Isomer websites use.
 Therefore, we do not allow custom scripts to run on Isomer sites.

-Moreover, the Isomer Team monitors your sites 24/7 and has set up alarms and procedures to ensure that team members are always on call to immediately attend to any downtime of your sites.
+The Isomer team also monitors your sites 24/7.
+We've set up alarms and procedures to ensure that team members are on call to immediately attend to any sites that go down.